enoklearn/engineering/exercises/infrastructure/cloud-environment-replication.md

 | Goal | Using Terraform, create two mirrored environments using the "workspaces" feature |
 | Duration | 2-4 hours |

 Make sure you have Terraform downloaded and installed on your machine, and a DigitalOcean account created before you get started.
-It is also important to remember to tear down cloud resources you don't intend to keep araound -- you don't want to get an unwanted bill!
+It is also important to remember to tear down cloud resources you don't intend to keep araound -- you don't want to get an unnecessary bill!

 ## Steps